 Polity & Canons

-This course provides an overview of the governance of The Episcopal Church, including the Constitution and Canons of the Church, General Convention (and its Committees, Commissions, Agencies and Boards – “CCAB”), the offices of the Presiding Bishop and the President of the House of Deputies, the nine regional Provinces, the respective Dioceses and the individual congregations.
+This course provides an overview of the governance of The Episcopal Church, including the Constitution and Canons of the Church, General Convention, the offices of the Presiding Bishop and the President of the House of Deputies, the regional Provinces, the respective Dioceses (including the constitution and canons of the dioceses represented in the class) and the individual congregations.
 In addition we will look at the governance (or lack thereof) of the worldwide Anglican Communion and the place of The Episcopal Church within that Communion.

 BKSM welcomes you to take courses with us for personal enrichment or continuing education.
 Classes are richer with occasional students around the table.
 We encourage you to experience this remarkable, uplifting community of learning, worship and fellowship for yourself!